evelikov92/mysql-qbuilder/README.md

   .where('id', '>', 5)

+  // Find all records which the id column is not equal to 5 .whereNot('id', '=', 5)

   // Find all records which and id is equal to some parameter IS REQUIRED TO USED WHERE BEFORE USED ANDWHERE .andWhere('id')